kholbekj/rawtastic/content/about_this_site.md

 ### Simplicity
 It's simpler to author than any of the other methods.

-It is, however, more complicated than authoring html, technically speaking, as javascript doing ajaxy navigation emulation is involved.
+On a technical level, it's more complicated than authoring html, as javascript doing ajaxy navigation emulation is involved.

 It is certainly more simple than a fullblown generator, but certain usecases may not be - ie styling the resulting html, embedding things, etc.